-*post sponsored by Zibra and Rustic Brands and does contain affiliate links so you can find the products I love to use too! (see full disclosure)
+*post sponsored by Zibra and contains affiliate links so you can find the products I love to use too! (see full disclosure)

 Are you one to shy away when you have a piece of furniture that has damaged veneer?
 I don’t blame you.
 Many a times I have run into a project that really had me ready to quit.
 Last week I showed you a chest of drawers and how I gave it a new look (on the left).
 This week, I’m going to show you how The Evil Twin got a makeover that gave a me a run for my money.
 Enter in this soon-to-be farmhouse empire dresser.